ibm-cloud-docs/track-spend-with-cloudability/plan.md

 ### Before you begin
 {: #iam-before-you-begin}

-If you have the following access, you can create access credentials to run the DA:
+If you have the following access, you can create access credentials to run the deployable architecture:

 - Account owner
 - Administrator role on all account management services